-lowa's income tax system with its complexity and high rates establishes an unfavorable economic and business climate when compared with surrounding states.
-ABI supports efforts to make lowa's tax system more competitive while retaining provisions that encourage economic growth and job creation; such as those described in "lowa Tax Reform Options".
-Any tax reform options must be revenue neutral for the state of lowa and should not shift tax burdens among income classes and should lower rates and simplify compliance for the broadest possible spectrum of business taxpayers.
+lowa's income tax system--with its complexity and high rates-establishes an unfavorable economic and business climate when compared with surrounding states.
+ABI supports efforts to make lowa's tax system more competitive while retaining provisions that encourage economic growth and job creation.
+Any tax reform should lower rates and simplify compliance for the broadest possible spectrum of business taxpayers.
 ABI supports legislation that will reduce lowa's individual and corporate income tax rates and complexity.